Let’s be honest – buying a used motorcycle can be exciting and terrifying at the same time.

 - Clean rag or paper towels

-- Phone with internet connection (for VIN checks)
+- Phone with an internet connection (for VIN checks)

 Quick Reference Checklist